Skip to main content

 6 How Maintenance Extends Timber Life

 Good design and simple maintenance can double timber lifespan.
 Timber that is protected from moisture and inspected regularly will far outlast neglected installations.
+And maintenance doesn't have to be complicated — often it's just about noticing small issues before they turn into big problems.
+A quick walk around the deck every spring takes ten minutes and can add years to its life.

 Timber that stays dry will last generations.
 Timber that stays wet will fail in years.

 Maintenance impact example: A well-maintained treated deck can last 30+ years.
 The same deck with no maintenance might need replacement in 15 years.
 Regular cleaning, resealing, and prompt repairs pay for themselves many times over.
+If you're planning outdoor work, How to Protect Timber Outdoors covers the basics in more detail.

 7 Common Reasons Timber Fails Early